-Fred Minnick is the author of six books, most of which are available at his local bookstore, Carmichael’s in Louisville.
+Fred Minnick is the author of seven books, most of which are available at his local bookstore, Carmichael’s in Louisville.

 Rum Curious (Voyager Press, June 2017)

 - Top drinks book this summer. — Punch

 Bourbon: The Rise, Fall & Rebirth of An American Whiskey (Voyager Press, October 2016)

 Winner, Spirited Awards 2017 (winners announced July 21)

 Smithsonian Magazine: One of the “Best Books About Food of 2016”